Nicole Bittlingmayer

 Partner

-Industries Real Estate & Infrastructure
+Industries Real Estate & Infrastructure Financial Services, Investment Funds & Alternative Investments

 Areas of practice

-Nicole Bittlingmayer has more than 20 years of experience in advising German and international clients on investment and regulatory law.
+Nicole Bittlingmayer has more than 25 years of experience in advising German and international clients on investment and regulatory law.
 She focuses on advising on licensing and registration procedures as well as product-related approval procedures, on the cross-border structuring, launch, administration and liquidation of alternative investment funds, on the structuring and implementation of service KVG models and on outsourcing issues as well as on national and international transactions (with a focus on real estate).
 Her clients include German and international fund management companies, alternative investment funds, asset managers, custodians and institutional investors.
-One focus of her advisory work is currently in the area of Sustainable Finance/ESG.
-In particular, she advises on compliance with the regulatory requirements of Regulation (EU) 2019/2088 (Disclosure Regulation) and Regulation (EU) 2020/852 (Taxonomy Regulation), assists with the implementation of disclosure requirements at company and product level and advises on reporting obligations.

 Practices